na-na-hi/renget/archive/chrprompt2.md

 >\*Clara looks behind her, her room almost comically dark and dusty\*: (Clara sighs) Maybe one of these days...
 If I'm not feeling too tired and have enoigh time.
 >Smoke: You can sleep in there, right?
 For me that's good enough.

+>Bellossom: Vileplume and I sleep right next to the window so we can get as much sunlight as possible.
+We got a couple flowers and books thrown around, but we keep it as clean as possible.
+Enny's got all kinds of outfits hung up on the wall.
+Adrian... he just sleeps on a mess of hay pillows and blankets he found at the Kecleon store.
+I don't know why he didn't just use the cotton in the storeroom, and I don't know who made the pillows since Kecleon wasn't selling pillowcases at the time.
+Anyways, he has a lot of weird knick knacks and puzzles thrown around his bed, and... am I allowed to mention the bear here? *He hides it inside of his blue pillow*.

+>Carrot: I share a room with Hazel, but divide our sides, on my side i like keeping maps, notes and in the middle my side of the hay

+>Hazel: I share a room with Carrot, on my side i like keeping some secret stashes, some potted plants and in the middle of the room the hay, although i'd like to improve it somewhat

 **To natives**, something that you hate when working or interacting with humans.
+>Hazel: Not knowing what everyone is talking, and Carrot refusing to tell me some stuff, like what "Kek" means

 ##->**Pair Questions**<-